Sergei Bulgakov: Legal Marxism: 1890–1897

-In 1895, Bulgakov published a review of Karl Marx's unfinished third volume of Das Kapital, and authored an essay in 1896, “On the Regularity of Social Phenomena.”
-In the following year, Bulgakov published a study “On Markets in Capitalist Conditions of Production.”
+In 1895, Bulgakov began teaching political economy at the Imperial Moscow Technical School.
+In the same year, he published a review of Karl Marx's unfinished third volume of Das Kapital, and authored an essay in 1896, "On the Regularity of Social Phenomena."
+In the following year, Bulgakov published a study "On Markets in Capitalist Conditions of Production."
 It was these writings that originally established Bulgakov as a significant representative of Marxism in Russia.
+During his years as a legal Marxist, he had met with Karl Kautsky, August Bebel, Victor Adler, and Georgi Plekhanov.

 From Marxism to Idealism: 1898–1902

-On January 14, 1898, shortly before embarking for Western Europe, Bulgakov married Elena Tokmakova, with whom he had two sons and a daughter.
+On 14 January 1898, shortly before embarking for Western Europe, Bulgakov married Yelena Tokmakova, with whom he had two sons and a daughter.
+Yelena was the daughter of Ivan Tokmakov, owner of the Oleiz estate in Crimea.

-In 1898 Bulgakov left for Western Europe to begin his research for his dissertation, Capitalism and Agriculture, that was intended to test the application of Marx’s theory of capitalist societies to agriculture.
+In 1898, Bulgakov received a scholarship for a two-year internship in Western Europe.
+He left for Germany, where he tested the results of his research in personal correspondence with representatives of German Social Democracy.
+The result of his research was a two-volume dissertation, Capitalism and Agriculture, released in 1900.
+The dissertation was intended to test the application of Marx's theory of capitalist societies to agriculture.
 Bulgakov examined the entire agricultural history of Germany, the United States, Ireland, France, and England.
-The thesis ended by declaring that Marx’s analysis of capitalism, limited by features of the English economy, did not integrate this system with an economic theory of agriculture, and was not a realistic, universal account of capitalist society.
+The thesis ended by declaring that Marx's analysis of capitalism, limited by features of the English economy, did not integrate this system with an economic theory of agriculture, and was not a realistic, universal account of capitalist society.
+Originally intended to be defended as a doctoral dissertation, the work did not receive the highest rating from the Academic Council of Moscow University and was defended as a master's thesis.

 In 1900 Bulgakov presented his finished dissertation for examination.
-It was this examination that led Bulgakov to being a privatdozent at the University of Kiev and Professor of Political Economy at the Kiev Polytechnic Institute in 1901.
+It was this examination that led Bulgakov to being a privatdozent at the Kiev University of St. Vladimir and Professor of Political Economy at the Kiev Polytechnic Institute in 1901.
 It was evident in lectures such as "Ivan Karamazov as a philosophical type" delivered in Kiev that Bulgakov had already distanced himself from Marxism.
-At the time of Bulgakov teaching about Dostoevsky, the counterweight to Marxism in 20th century Russia was Neo-Kantianism.
-While Bulgakov was heavily influenced by Neo-Kantianism, it was Vladimir Soloviev, who he began to read in 1902, that influenced Bulgakov to finally reject materialism and accept idealism.
+At the time of Bulgakov teaching about Dostoevsky, the counterweight to Marxism in 20th century Russia was neo-Kantianism; heavily influenced by neo-Kantianism, Bulgakov returned to idealism and believed in the significance of the historical role of the values of goodness and beauty.
+However, it was the philosophy of Vladimir Solovyov, who he began to read in 1902, that Bulgakov considered to be the highest synthesis of philosophical thought; this philosophy considered the vital principle of Christianity to be the organizing principle of social creativity.
 Bulgakov's idealism eventually led him back to the Eastern Orthodox Church.
+Bulgakov presented the individual stages of his philosophical development in his collection From Marxism to Idealism, published in Saint Petersburg in 1903.